memcachier/docs/documentation.md

 For Java we recommend using the [SpyMemcached](https://code.google.com/p/spymemcached/) client.
 We also recommend using the [Apache Maven](https://maven.apache.org/) build manager for working with Java applications.
 If you aren't using `maven` and are instead using [Apache Ant](https://ant.apache.org/) or your own build system, then simply add the `spymemcached` jar file as a dependency of your application.

-<div class="alert">Please make sure to use version <strong>2.8.9</strong> or earlier!
-At the moment, version 2.8.10 and later have an <a href="https://code.google.com/p/spymemcached/issues/detail?id=272">issue</a> with SASL authentication that makes them unusable with MemCachier.</div>

 For `maven` however, start by configuring it to have the proper `spymemcached` repository:

 ```xml